 Subway Ride and Lower Manhattan

 Then drop by Federal Hall National Memorial, the site where George Washington was inaugurated as the first president of the United States and where the Bill of Rights was passed.
 (The original structure was demolished in 1812; the building standing here was built as a Customs House in 1842.)
-Heading a few blocks west, you can visit the 9/11 Memorial, with its twin pools in the outline of the original World Trade Center towers, and the National 9/11 Memorial Museum, which tells the story of the September 11 attacks.
+Heading a few blocks west, you can visit the 9/11 Memorial & Museum: twin pools in the outline of the original World Trade Center towers serve as a preface to a museum that tells the story of the September 11 attacks.
 Adjacent to the site, the new One World Trade Center soars to a height of 1,776 feet, which makes it the tallest building in the Western Hemisphere.
 Your final downtown stop is the National Museum of the American Indian, located within the historic Alexander Hamilton Customs House, where you can explore the rich history and culture of Native people in the Americas.

 The last (but certainly not least) item on your one-day NYC agenda is an evening uptown in Harlem—one of the City's most vibrant neighborhoods and a world capital of African-American history and culture.
 If you get there early enough, drop by the Studio Museum in Harlem (it stays open till 9pm Thursdays and Fridays, and closes at 6pm on weekends).
 The museum highlights black artists from the United States and around the world.